ssj-gz/Competitive-Programming/my-own-problems/move-the-coins-2-test/markdown/problem-statement.md

 He is now ready for the next encrypted choice, $\textit{encryptedChoice}_1$.
 He again decrypts it using the formula above; finds the $\textit{decryptedChoice}_1^\text{th}$ entry in $L$, $r_2=(u_2,v_2)$, removes it, updates his $\textit{decryptionKey}$ with it, etc, until all $Q$ encrypted choices have been processed.

 Can you help Chef find his $Q$ distinct, valid reparentings?
-You need not them: just printing the final value of $decryptionKey$ will suffice to show that you can do it!
+You need not print them: just printing the final value of $decryptionKey$ will suffice to show that you can do it!

 ### Input
 - The first line of the input contains a single integer $T$ denoting the number of test cases.
 The description of $T$ test cases follows.